Etiquette in Indonesia: Smile

 Indonesians smile a lot to initiate contact, it is highly recommended to smile back in return.
 When interacting with other people, one should avoid expressing negative air of resentment, arrogance or hostility.
 Smiling, even toward strangers that you are interacting with, or someone that accidentally met your eyes, is considered polite and could be a social ice-breaker and to sign that you are approachable.
 Probably that is why Indonesians are rated highly as the most smiling people in the world.

 Communality

 Indonesians are family and community oriented.
-Several ethnic group has knit-tight relations that its member are expected to involve actively in many of their community events.
-Social harmony and spirit of cooperation is nurtured, as embodied in the tradition of decision by consensus (musyawarah-mufakat), and the long-established pattern of mutual assistance (gotong-royong).
+Several ethnic groups have such tight knit relationships that its members are expected to be involved actively in many of their community events.
+Social harmony and the spirit of cooperation is nurtured, as embodied in the tradition of decision by consensus (musyawarah-mufakat), and the long-established pattern of mutual assistance (gotong-royong).
 Senior is expected to make group decisions, although Indonesians are advocates of group discussion and consensus.
 This ties back to the idea of maintaining strong group cohesiveness and harmonious relationships.
 Individualism, especially among traditional community is considered arrogance and shunned upon.
 Politeness as well as respect, modesty and loyalty, is prevalent in the culture.